-The Corporation's drilling fluids business operates throughout the NAM and in particular in the US and in the WCSB.
-CESTC earns revenue when it sells a drilling fluid system to a customer, typically an Operator.
+The Canadian Energy Services, MMM, AES, and AES Permian brands are focused on the design and implementation of drilling and completion fluids systems for oil and gas producers throughout the NAM.
+CESTC earns revenue when it sells a drilling fluid system to an Operator.
 In advance of the sale of the drilling fluid system, CESTC works collaboratively with the Operator to design a drilling fluid system that will clean the hole, stabilize the rock drilled, control subsurface pressures, enhance drilling rates, and protect potential production zones while conserving the environment in the surrounding surface and subsurface.
 The Corporation has an extensive product line with several proprietary drilling fluid solutions suitable for all of the onshore and shallow water off shore oil and natural gas drilling currently being done in the NAM.

-Core Business: Production and Specialty Chemicals
+Production and Specialty Chemicals

-The Corporation's production specialty chemicals business operates in the US and in the WCSB, with an emphasis on servicing the major oil and natural gas liquids resource plays.
+The Corporation's JACAM and PureChem production specialty chemicals brands operate in the US and in the WCSB, with an emphasis on servicing the major oil and natural gas liquids resource plays.
 The Corporation's JACAM division manufactures and sells both retail and wholesale, a complete line of production and specialty chemicals designed for both the oil and natural gas production and industrial markets.
-The Corporation's PureChem division designs, blends, and sells specialty drilling fluids for the drilling fluids business and designs, blends, and sells stimulation and production chemicals for oil and gas producers in the WCSB.
+The Corporation's PureChem division designs, blends, and sells specialty drilling fluids for the Corporation's various drilling fluids business and designs, blends, and sells fracture stimulation and production chemicals for oil and gas producers in the WCSB.